Pavel-Datsyuk-13/Pavel-Datsyuk-13/README.md

 GABA_TE_series - .MAT files used for GABA area simulations with TE-modulation and T2-modulation

-Gly_mI_TE_series - .MAT files used to analyze RMS contribution in 3.5 - 3.6 ppm range (Glucose, Threonine, Gly, mI) TE's used = 60-88 ms (2 ms step-size)
+Gly_mI_TE_series - .MAT files used to analyze RMS contribution in 3.5 - 3.6 ppm range (Glucose, Threonine, Gly, mI) TEs used = 60-88 ms (2 ms step size)